-RECOMMENDED COURSES UNITS

-RNURS-001 Nursing Careers Seminar 0.3
+RECOMMENDED COU RSES UNITS RNURS-001 Nursing Careers Seminar 0.3

 REQUIRED COURSES: PREREQUISITES UNITS

-BIOSC-030 Introduction to Anatomy and Physiology 4
+BIOSC-030 Introduction to Anatomy and Physiolo ^{gy} 4

-BIOSC-040 Human Anatomy 5
+- BIOSC-040 and Human Anatomy 5

 BIOSC-045 Human Physiology 5

-MATH-025 or hi gher
+MATH-025 or hig gher

 Elementary Algebra 4

-COMSC-040 or Introduction to Computers 4
+- COMSC-040 or Introduction to Computers 4 7

-COMSC-049 Computer Literacy 1.5
+- COMSC-049 Computer Literacy 1.5 -

-ENGL-095 Accelerated Reading, Writing, & Critical Thinking 5
+- ENGL-095 Accelerated Reading, Writing, & Critical Thinking 5

-or , and the second

-ENGL-100 College Composition 3 -
+- ENGL-100 College Composition 3

 NUTRI-055 Introduction to Nutrition 3

-VONUR-008 Medical Terminology for Healthcare Occupations 1
+VONUR-008 Medical Terminology for Healthcare г

+Occupations 1

-or BUS-086 Medical Terminology 3 -
+or - BUS-086 Medical Terminology 3

+TOTAL UNITS REQUIRE ED FOR PREREQUISITE COURSES 20) or 24.5

-- If you plan to receive an Associate Degree or to eventually qualify to apply for the Associate Degree Registered Nursing Program, it will be necessary for you to satisfactorily complete Math 30 or higher, or pass a proficiency exam. - Beginning in Fall 2017 CHEM-007 (4 units) is a prerequisite for the Vocational Nursing Program. - COMSC-049 will no longer be a prerequisite for the Fall 2017 application period. - Beginning in Fall 2016 English 90 will no longer be a pre-requisite and is replaced by English 95.
+If you plan to receive an Associate Degree or to eventually qualify to apply for the Associate Degree Registered Nursing Program, it will be necessary for you to satisfactorily complete Math 30 or higher, or pass a proficiency exam.

+Beginning in Fall 2017 CHEM-007 (4 units) is a prerequisite for the Vocational Nursing Program.

+COMSC-049 will no longer be a prerequisite for the Fall 2017 application period.

+Beginning in Fall 2016 English 90 will no longer be a pre-requisite and is replaced by English 95.
 English 95 is an accelerated course that will meet the prerequisite for English 100.

-REQUIRED COURSES: FIRST SEMESTER UN
+REQUIRED COURSES: FIRST SEMESTER UNITS

 VONUR-004 Introduction to Clinical Pharmacology 1

 VONUR-005 Fundamentals of Vocational Nursing 6

 VONUR-006 Fundamentals of Vocational

 Nursing Practice 6

 VONUR-007 Vocational Nursing Role Relationships 1

 REQUIRED COURSES: SECOND SEMESTER UNITS

 VONUR-010 Intermediate Core Concepts in Clinical

 Pharmacology 1

 VONUR-011 Medical Surgical Nursing 5

 VONUR-012 Medical Surgical Nursing Practice 6

 REQUIRED COURSES: THIRD SEMESTER UNITS

 VONUR-015 Advanced Core Concepts in Clinical

 Pharmacology 1

 VONUR-016 Family Centered Nursing 5

 VONUR-017 Family Centered Nursing Practice 6

 VONUR-018 Professional Issues in Vocational Nursing 1

 TOTAL UNITS REQUIRED FOR THIS CERTIFICATE 39